zauberzeug/odrive-gui/README.md

 # ODrive GUI

-A Streamlit-driven GUI to tweak and debug the ODrive motor controller.
+A web based GUI to tweak and debug the ODrive motor controller.
 It also comes packaged in a Docker image for easy usage.

 <img src="https://github.com/zauberzeug/odrive-gui/raw/main/screenshot.png" width="100%">